wckdouglas/lab_notes/computing/README.md

 # Using Lambowitz lab server #

-The Lambowitz lab server (*lambcomp*) is managed by Center for [Biomedical Research Support](https://sites.cns.utexas.edu/cbrs/cbrs-administration).
+The Lambowitz lab server (*lambcomp*) is managed by [Center for Biomedical Research Support (CBRS)](https://sites.cns.utexas.edu/cbrs/cbrs-administration).

 ## Requesting an account  ##

-To request an account, you will need to visit the [account managment system](https://rctf-account-request.icmb.utexas.edu/cqb), and make sure to select **Lambowitz Alan** as your affiliation.
+To request an account, you will need to visit the [CBRS POD account managment system](https://rctf-account-request.icmb.utexas.edu/cqb), and make sure to select **Lambowitz Alan** as your affiliation.

 ## Basics ##